missionpinball/mpf-docs/tutorial/9_start_button.rst

 wondering, "Wait, I thought the eject_timeouts for the plunger was used to let MPF know when a ball really made it out of the plunger?"
 That's true, and technically at this point you don't need a playfield switch.
-However you'll eventually tag all your playfield switches with ``playfield_active``, so we're just getting starting on this now.
+However, this will speed up your ejects in a real machine and you'll eventually tag all your playfield switches with ``playfield_active``, so we're just getting starting on this now.
 To do this, create a new entry in your ``switches:`` section for one of your playfield switches, for example: